 - Mt Chisholm – 10,333 ft (3,149m)

 - River access.
-There are multiple access points along the Yellowstone river where you can stop, stretch your legs, and have a look around:
+There are multiple access points along the Yellowstone River where you can stop and rest.

 - Chico Hot Springs.
 A historic lodge with hot springs